-Generally we open security bugs to the public once the bug is fixed and the fix has been shipped to a majority of users.
-However, many vulnerabilities affect products besides Chrome, and we don’t want to put users of those products at risk unnecessarily by opening the bug before fixes for the other affected products have shipped.
+Our goal is to open security bugs to the public once the bug is fixed and the fix has been shipped to a majority of users.
+However, many vulnerabilities affect products besides Chromium, and we don’t want to put users of those products unnecessarily at risk by opening the bug before fixes for the other affected products have shipped.
 We must balance a commitment to openness with a commitment to avoiding unnecessary risk for users of widely-used open source libraries.

 Many developers of other projects use V8, Chromium, and sub-components of Chromium in their own projects.
 This is great!
 We are glad that Chromium and V8 suit your needs.

 We want to open up fixed security bugs (as described in the previous answer), and will generally give downstream developers access sooner.
 However, please be aware that backporting security patches from recent versions to old versions cannot always work.
 (There are several reasons for this: The patch won't apply to old versions; the solution was to add or remove a feature or change an API; the issue may seem minor until it's too late; and so on.)
 We believe the latest stable versions of Chromium and V8 are the most stable and secure.
 We also believe that tracking the latest stable upstream is usually less work for greater benefit in the long run than backporting.
 We strongly recommend that you track the latest stable branches, and we support only the latest stable branch.